 A human-centred school is a community of persons.
 This inevitably involves radically rethinking a school’s identity and the nature of its culture.
-This process of rethinking will vary according to the specific circumstances of each school, but there are some common key aspects to all human centred learning communities:
+This process of rethinking will vary according to the specific circumstances of each school, but there are some common key aspects to all human-centred schools:

 - Students, staff and other stakeholders have a strong sense of ‘we-ness’ and belonging.
 Because of this, they feel a responsibility towards each other and towards the betterment of the school.